 Although not recommended, if your child is under the age of two and you would prefer to hold him or her on your lap when traveling, you may do so on Southwest Airlines without charge and we'll be glad to check your CRS for use at your destination.
 FAA regulations require any child who has reached his/her second birthday to occupy his/her own seat.
 Please keep in mind that Southwest personnel must ensure compliance with this regulation, so be sure to bring along a copy of your infant's birth certificate for age verification.

-Proper use of a Child Restraint Systems (CRS) enhances child safety onboard the aircraft.
-For this reason, Southwest Airlines and the Federal Aviation Administration (FAA) strongly recommend that infants and small children who weigh under 40 pounds be secured in an appropriate CRS when traveling by air.
+Proper use of a Child Restraint System (CRS) enhances child safety onboard the aircraft.
+For this reason, Southwest Airlines and the Federal Aviation Administration (FAA) strongly recommend securing infants and small children who weigh 40 pounds or less in a CRS that is government approved for use onboard.

-The FAA has banned the use on board aircraft of certain types of CRSs that may be harmful to a child in the event of an aviation emergency.
-These include backless booster seats, safety belt extensions (commonly referred to as "belly belts"), and vest or harness devices that attach to an adult.
-Although some that were manufactured before the FAA's ban may carry an insignia and/or language indicating they are approved for aircraft use, please understand that they are no longer permitted.
-Please note that a CRS may not be placed in any aisle seat, an emergency exit row seat, or in a row directly in front of or behind an emergency exit row.
+The FAA prohibits the use of certain types of restraint devices, such as backless booster seats, safety belt extensions (commonly referred to as "belly belts"), and vests or harness devices that attach to an adult.
+Although certain devices may carry an insignia and/or language indicating they are approved for aircraft use, please understand that they may not be permitted.
+If traveling with a restraint system or other assistive device, please visit our Wheelchairs and Other Devices page or contact Customer Support and Services at (800) I-FLY-SWA (800-435-9792) for more information.